Banchō Seisaku Kenkyūjo: Miki and Matsumura faction era

 In 1963, at Miki's discretion, his own faction, which was known as Seisaku Doshikai, voted to disband.

 Although incumbent Prime Minister Ikeda was re-elected as party president in 1964, he retired soon afterwards due to illness.
 When discussion arose over who was to succeed him, Miki and Matsumura were forced to take opposing positions, as Miki preferred Eisaku Satō while Matsumura supported Ichiro Kono.
 As a result, Matsumura and those who agreed with him seceded from the Miki-Matsumura faction and set up their own small faction.
-As a result, Miki became the sole leader of Seisaku Kenkyūkai, and thus was now called the Miki faction.
+Miki became the sole leader of Seisaku Kenkyūkai, and thus it was now called the Miki faction.
 In 1971, the similarly comparatively left-leaning Futsuka-kai faction of Hirohide Ishida merged into Miki's faction.

 Miki had run unsuccessfully in both the 1968 and 1970 LDP presidential elections.
 By the 1972 election, the so-called Kakufuku War feud between Kakuei Tanaka and Takeo Fukuda was underway, and Miki boldly decided to run once again as a candidate.
 He finished in last place of the first round of voting, and in the second round he and his faction had decided to support Tanaka, who ended up winning.

 Initially there was common ground, such as pursuing the normalisation of relations between China and Japan, Miki and Tanaka came into conflict during the 1974 House of Councillors election after the unofficial Miki faction candidate Kentarō Kujime defeated the officially LDP-endorsed Tanaka faction candidate Masaharu Gotōda in Miki's home prefecture of Tokushima, a debacle that has been dubbed the "Awa War."
 Soon afterwards, Tanaka resigned from his position as LDP president following accusations of corruption.

-Miki, the leader of a perennially minor faction, was unexpectedly propelled to the LDP's leadership in 1974 through the strong endorsement of Etsusaburo Shiina, as he was viewed as a "clean candidate" who could reform the party's image, and he thus became Prime Minister as a result following internal party discussions.
+Miki, the leader of a perennially minor faction, was unexpectedly propelled to the LDP's leadership in 1974 through the strong endorsement of Etsusaburo Shiina, as he was viewed as a "clean candidate" who could reform the party's image, and he thus became prime minister as a result following internal party discussions.

 In 1975, after former Prime Minister Tanaka was accused of being involved in the Lockheed bribery scandals, the Miki faction, supported by the Fukuda and Nakasone factions, set out to actively take action against corruption within the party.
-This resulted in strong resistance from the other factions that came to be known as the "Down with Miki" (Miki oroshi) movement within the party seeking to have Miki resign as Prime Minister.
+This resulted in strong resistance from the other factions that came to be known as the "Down with Miki" (Miki oroshi) movement within the party seeking to have Miki resign as prime minister.